 Carry on the business of an employment agent licence

 This licence is required to keep and conduct an Employment Agents Office.
-An employment agent engages workers on behalf of another person who needs them to complete a task.
+An employment agent is a person or business that:

-Organisations not considered employment agents (and do not require a licence) are:
+Unless they also undertake the work of an employment agent, organisations are not considered employment agents (and do not require a licence) if they are:

 - a charitable organisation carrying on its activity on a non-profit basis